Spring is in the air, and allergy season is in full bloom!

-Toxins can lurk in many beauty/skincare products, cleaning supplies, foods, and even some furniture, decor and clothing in our homes contain harmful chemicals that make their way into our body through our skin, our mouths, and our lungs.
+Toxins can lurk in many beauty and skincare products, cleaning supplies, and food.
+Even some furniture, decor, and clothing in our homes contain harmful chemicals that make their way into our bodies through our skin, our mouths, and our lungs.

-The trick to spring clean is to make simple changes to bring more awareness to toxins with these tips:
+The trick to spring cleaning is to make simple changes to bring more awareness to getting rid of toxins with these tips:

 GOING NATURAL, ONE CLEANER AT A TIME

 Thousands of people each year suffer from mold toxicity annually in the United States.
-Another way to spring clean your home is to regularly dust, change your air conditioning and vacuum filter.
-House plants also make a great natural way to reduce toxins and circulate fresh air.
+Another way to spring clean your home is to regularly dust and change your air conditioning and vacuum filters.
+House plants are also a great natural way to reduce toxins and circulate fresh air.

-Pesticides are sprayed to kill bugs, so it is obvious they are toxic and can have harmful reactions in our bodies such as: reproductive disruptions, they are carcinogenic, immune-suppressive, among other problems.
+Pesticides are sprayed to kill bugs, so it is obvious pesticides are toxic and can have harmful reactions in our bodies such as reproductive disruptions, they are carcinogenic, immune-suppressive, among other problems.
 Using organic pesticides can still do the trick without the harsh toxins.